Azure/terraform-azurerm-avm-res-eventgrid-topic/examples/default/README.md

   # Explicitly show the disable_local_auth input (module default is true)
   disable_local_auth = true
   enable_telemetry   = true
-  # Event subscriptions
+  # Event subscriptions are created OUTSIDE the module when using delivery_with_resource_identity
+  # This is because the role assignment depends on the module's system-assigned identity output,
+  # creating a circular dependency if the event subscription is inside the module.
+  # See azapi_resource.event_subscription above for the event subscription configuration.
+  #
+  # HOWEVER, for direct delivery (without managed identity), you can create event subscriptions
-  # This example demonstrates storage queue event subscriptions
+  # inside the module.
+The example below demonstrates this pattern:
-  # 1. Storage Queue destination (no validation required)
-  #    - Events are delivered directly to an Azure Storage Queue
-  #    - Easier for testing - no validation handshake needed
-  #    - Set queue message TTL with queueMessageTimeToLiveInSeconds
   event_subscriptions = {
-    # Storage Queue event subscription example
+    # Direct delivery to Storage Queue (no managed identity required)
-    # No validation required - events delivered directly to queue
+    # This pattern works well when the storage account allows shared key access
+    # or when using connection strings for authentication.
-    es_storagequeue = {
+    direct_to_queue = {
-      name = "es-storagequeue-${module.naming.eventgrid_topic.name_unique}"
+      name = "es-direct-${module.naming.eventgrid_topic.name_unique}"
       destination = {
-        endpointType = "StorageQueue"
-        properties = {
+        storage_queue = {
-          # resourceId must be the storage account ID (not the queue ID)
-          resourceId = azapi_resource.storage_account.id
+          resource_id                           = azapi_resource.storage_account.id
-          # queueName must be specified separately
-          queueName = "eventgrid-events"
+          queue_name                            = azapi_resource.storage_queue_direct.name
-          # Queue message TTL in seconds (5 minutes = 300 seconds)
-          # Note: Azure API returns this as a string, so we must provide it as a string
-          queueMessageTimeToLiveInSeconds = "300"
+          queue_message_time_to_live_in_seconds = 600
         }
       }
+      event_delivery_schema = "EventGridSchema"
       filter = {
-        isSubjectCaseSensitive = false
+        is_subject_case_sensitive = false
-        # Filter for specific event types if needed
-        includedEventTypes = null
+        subject_begins_with       = "/blobServices/"
       }
       retry_policy = {
-        maxDeliveryAttempts      = 30
+        max_delivery_attempts         = 30
-        eventTimeToLiveInMinutes = 1440
+        event_time_to_live_in_minutes = 1440
       }
     }
   }